nsimoneaux/curriculum/readme.md

-# A Curriculum for Technological Skill Acquisition
+# A Curriculum for Technologists

-This repository was created to capture ideas related to Technological Skill Acquisition.

-The acquisition and practice of technological skills encompasses all technologies and environments.

-As knowledge, techniques, and understanding rapildy change -- so too should this repository.
-All feedback is welcomed and encouraged.

 The general pattern (need not be linear):

 * Learn the basic vocabulary.
   * Define key terms.
-  * Have a conversation using the terms.
   * "*What* are you learning?"
-* Observe the application of the technology.
+* Observe the examples.
   * Observe a successful performance.
-  * "What are the expressed behaviors of expertise?"
-* Attempt a successful performance.
+  * Observe unsuccessful performance.
-  * An exercise that incorporates immediate previous learning.
+  * "*Who* is using this? *How?*"
+* Perform.
-  * "What is the exercise that will confirm skill acquisiton?
-Can components of the exercise be practiced?"
+  * "What is the exercise that will confirm skill acquisition?"

 * Analysis:
-  * Consider the skill from its basic components.
   * "What is the system?"
 (Think deeply.)
 * Synthesis:
-  * Consider the skill applied in new ways.
-  * "How can this system change other systems?"
+  * "How can this system change other systems; or, otherwise?"
 (Think broadly.)
 * Evaluation:
   * "Is this good?
 Is this bad?
 What is good?
 What is bad?"